brigadecore/brigade/docs/content/intro/quickstart.md

 **posix**

 ```
-kubectl --namespace brigade2 port-forward service/brigade2-apiserver 8443:443 &>/dev/null &
+kubectl --namespace brigade port-forward service/brigade-apiserver 8443:443 &>/dev/null &
 ```

 **powershell**

 ```
-& kubectl --namespace brigade2 port-forward service/brigade2-apiserver 8443:443 *> $null
+& kubectl --namespace brigade port-forward service/brigade-apiserver 8443:443 *> $null
 ```

 ### Get External IP of a Remote Cluster

-If you are running a cluster remotely, such as on a cloud provider, the Brigade API is available at the External IP of the brigade2-apiserver service:
+If you are running a cluster remotely, such as on a cloud provider, the Brigade API is available at the External IP of the brigade-apiserver service:

 ```
-kubectl get service --namespace brigade2 brigade2-apiserver -o=jsonpath='{.status.loadBalancer.ingress[0].ip}'
+kubectl get service --namespace brigade brigade-apiserver -o=jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

 [Installation]: /intro/install/